Brendan Donovan

-Brendan Michael Donovan (born January 16, 1997) is an American professional baseball utility player for the St. Louis Cardinals of Major League Baseball (MLB).
+Brendan Michael Donovan (born January 16, 1997) is an American professional baseball utility player for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals.

 Born in Würzburg, Germany, and raised in Enterprise, Alabama, Donovan played college baseball at the University of South Alabama before the Cardinals selected him in the seventh round of the 2018 MLB draft.
 He was a part of their minor league system before making his MLB debut in 2022, becoming a consistent member of their lineup as a utility player.
 Following the conclusion of his rookie season, he was named the first-ever recipient of the National League Gold Glove Award for a utility player and was also a finalist for National League Rookie of the Year.
 In 2025, Donovan was named to his first All-Star game.
+Prior to the 2026 season, the Cardinals traded Donovan to the Mariners.

 Amateur career

 Donovan attended and played baseball at Enterprise High School in Enterprise, Alabama, where he batted .467 with four home runs, 44 runs batted in (RBIs), 17 doubles, and six triples as a senior in 2015.
 He attended the University of South Alabama and played college baseball for the South Alabama Jaguars.
 In 2017, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 In 2018, his junior year, he batted .302 with five home runs and 55 RBIs over 57 games.